A PARENTS GUIDE TO OUR SCHOOL

 All of our educational staff have undertaken specialist training and have access to a full professional development programme.
 All staff follow an in depth, tailored induction program when they join Longdon Park School .

 Many of our teachers have, in addition to their teaching qualifications, further qualifications in SEN including Post Graduate Certificates in autism, speech language and communication needs, behaviour needs and Dyslexia.
-Other than teachers on site we also have instructors, teaching assistants, pastoral workers, therapists and learning support workers.
+Other than teachers on site we also have instructors, teaching assistants, behaviour support workers, therapists and learning support workers.

 We also work closely with other agencies to meet pupils’ needs: